 An employee’s gross pay is the total of all their earnings before any payroll taxes are withheld or deductions made.
-Gross pay includes earned wages for salary and hourly employees, plus any supplemental earnings, such as tips, overtime pay, bonuses, commissions, awards, back pay, and more.
+Gross pay includes earned wages for salary and hourly employees, plus any supplemental earnings, such as tips, overtime pay, year-end bonuses, commissions, awards, back pay, and more.

 6. Calculate & Withhold Payroll Taxes

 Employers are responsible for calculating and withholding payroll taxes on behalf of their employees.
 The following taxes are the most common taxes withheld by employers:

 - Social Security taxes